-1) Turn off the (green) bladder gate valve located at the rear of the

-HEATMORTM furnace to the left of the thermometer.

-2) Remove the bladder cover plate held in place by wing nuts.

-3) Remove the hose clamp from the bladder gate valve.

-6) Pull the bladder hose away from the bladder gate valve and let the water drain from the bladder.
-Be careful, it could be warm.

-7) Remove the old bladder and install the new bladder.

-8) Install the new bladder with the bladder outlet in the front of the bladder compartment.
-Connect the tube to the bladder valve's 1/2 inch barbed fitting and tighten hose clamp.
+- 1) Turn off the (green) bladder gate valve located at the front of the HEATMORTM furnace to the left of the thermometer. - 2) Remove the bladder cover plate held in place by two wing nuts. - 3) Remove the water level gauge and pull the rope through the eyelet. - 4) Remove the hose clamp from the bladder gate valve. - 5) Pull the bladder hose away from the bladder gate valve and let the water drain from the bladder.
+Be careful. it could be warm. - 6) Remove the old bladder and install the new bladder. - 7) Install the new bladder with the valve stem in the rear of the bladder compartment with the hose coming down through the center of the tube.
+Connect the tube to the bladder valve's 1/2 inch barbed fitting and tighten hose clamp. - 8) Thread the rope over the bladder and through the eyelet.
+Attach the "add water" plate onto the rope.

+Bladder Gate Valve